 Doing a life audit every month or every few months helps me stay on track with what my goals are in life.
 It is a way to see if my mindset is shifting to something new or if I am slipping back into my old ways.

 If anything has taught me over the past two years is that I nor you should give a shit what anyone else does.
 Worry about you and you alone.
 YOU are the only person who has to be happy with you.
-Be happy with what you accomplished not was show-off Sharon is doing.
+Be happy with what you accomplished not what Sharon is doing.

 You can take what I say with a grain of salt and not put too much pressure on yourself to complete ALL THE THINGS in one mothafuckin year.
 Or make the same solutions you will not stick to after January.
 Start small with no pressure on yourself.
 Just be better than last year.